Cervator/KubicArk/README.md

 For instance with `GameUserSettings.ini` favor leaving a set of boring / default entries in the `GlobalGameUserSettingsCM.yaml` file then add the more interesting values you care about in `OverrideGameUserSettingsCM.yaml` making it easier to see what you've changed and how.
 Although game cluster-wide config settings may be best to leave in the global CM to avoid overlap.

 After initial config and provisioning you can change the CMs either via files or directly, such as via the nice Google Kubernetes Engine dashboard.
-Then simply delete the server pod (not the deployment) via dashboard or eventually using ChatOps.
+Then simply delete the server pod (not the statefulset) via dashboard or eventually using ChatOps.
 The persistent volume survives including the installed game server files, so it may not make an appreciable difference to restart the server (via Ark Manager in a remote shell) or blow it up.
-The deployment will auto-recreate the pod if deleted.
+The statefulset will auto-recreate the pod if deleted.

 Note that the `arkmanager.cfg` entries will overwrite anything else, such as the server name.